-These signs are soon followed by the next stage of warning signs, in which a user lies about his or her feelings regarding addiction to their support group, and uses mental tricks that downplay the negative aspects of drug use.
-They may begin the process of internal bargaining and weighing the pros and cons of returning to drug use.
+These signs are soon followed by the next stage of warning signs, in which a user lies about his or her feelings regarding addiction to their support group, and uses mental tricks that downplay the negative aspects of cravings or drug use.
+They may begin the process of internal bargaining and weighing the pros and cons of returning to alcohol or drug use.
 Of course, these calculations are totally skewed and are not grounded in a realistic assessment of the consequences.

-Just before a user may return to drug use, there will be a set of physical warning signs.
+Just before a user may return to alcohol or drug use, there will be a set of physical warning signs.
 If these signs are identified during this stage it’s still possible to prevent a relapse, but in many cases users keep to themselves during this period, making it difficult for friends or support groups to intervene.
 Some of the most common signs during this phase include: